USHA200699/Consumer-Goods-ad-hoc-Project-Sql/README.md

+# Consumer-Goods-ad_hoc-Project

+# AtliQ ConsumerGoods SQL
+ As part of the February month codebasics resume challenge, I have written SQL queries for the given ad-hoc-requests with the detailed presentation.

+## Challenge
+Provide insights to the management in Consumer Goods Domain

+## Domain: Consumer Goods | Function: Executive Management

 ## Project Statement

 Atliq Hardwares (imaginary company) is one of the leading computer hardware producers in India and well expanded in other countries too.